 - Install the best tools to protect your business against viruses, phishing, and malware.

 Many small business owners assume that cyber attackers are more likely to target big companies with more capital, so they try to save money by opting for free or low-cost cybersecurity solutions.
 By doing so, they make themselves more vulnerable to hackers.
 Spring for the higher quality solution, it will pay for itself.

 - Use multi-factor authentication to secure your network.

 You know when you forget the password to your email, and you spend the next five minutes going through seemingly endless steps to recover your password?
 That’s multi-factor authentication, and it keeps your network secure by requiring you to prove you are who you say you are.
 Multi-factor authentication uses a combination of something you know (i.e., a password), something you have (i.e., a phone) and something you are (i.e., a fingerprint).
 It may seem tedious, but if it means securing your business, we think it’s worth the hassle.

-Just like insurance, a cyberattack can be confusing and overwhelming, but it doesn’t have to be.
+Just like a cyberattack, small business insurance can be confusing and overwhelming, but it doesn’t have to be.
 At Zensurance, we’ve cut down on the jargon to make it easy to protect your small business in the event of a cyberattack.